SneGamare/snehal-final_project/README.md

         return genericKafkaConfig.listenerContainerFactory("json-group", JsonDeserializer.class);
     }

-    // ➕ Additional beans for other message types (e.g., Employee) can be added here.
+    // ➕ Additional beans for other message types can be added here, e.g., Employee }
-}